buildbot/buildbot/master/docs/developer/config.rst

         A callable, or None, used to determine the codebase from an incoming :py:class:`~buildbot.changes.changes.Change`,
-        from :bb:cfg:`codebaseGenerator`
+        from :bb:cfg:`codebaseGenerator`.

     .. py:attribute:: protocols

-        The per-protocol port specification for worker connections.
+        The per-protocol port specification for worker connections; based on :bb:cfg:`protocols`.
-        Based on :bb:cfg:`protocols`.

     .. py:attribute:: multiMaster

         If true, then this master is part of a cluster; based on :bb:cfg:`multiMaster`.

     .. py:attribute:: manhole

         The manhole instance to use, or None; from :bb:cfg:`manhole`.

-    The remaining attributes contain compound configuration structures, usually
+    The remaining attributes contain compound configuration structures, usually as dictionaries:
-    dictionaries:

     .. py:attribute:: validation